MitoMonkey/meet/README.md

 * `npm start` - Starts the development server.
 * `npm run build` - Bundles the app into static files for production.
 * `npm run deploy`- Builds the project and uploads it to Github pages.
-* `npm test` - Starts the Jest unit test runner, leaving it in watch mode.
+* `npm test` - Starts the Jest test runner, leaving it in watch mode.
 * `npm run coverage` - Starts a Jest unit test run to evaluate test coverage.
 * `npm run eject` - Removes CRA and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!
 * in "static-site-test" folder `http-server` - starts a local test server for the OAuth2 process ("auth-server" folder).